GuanQunMu/GuanQunMu.github.io/index.md

 <small>(a) A two-dimensional array implementation of the surface code. (b) The fidelity of one logical qubit array.
 The x-axis represents the error rate of the logic gate, and the y represents the number of errors in 100,000 Monte Carlo samples.
 Different colors represent different array sizes.
 It can be found that the threshold is 0.105.</small>

-Click here to see the Github page of this project and use my surface code program: [https://github.com/GuanQunMu/Surface-Code](https://github.com/GuanQunMu/Surface-Code)
+If you want to know about the details or to run the surface code with this project, please click here to see the github page of it: [https://github.com/GuanQunMu/Surface-Code](https://github.com/GuanQunMu/Surface-Code)

 ___